waikato-datamining/spectral-data-converter/plugins/to-arff.md

                         The prefix to use for the sample data attributes.
                         (default: )
   --wave_numbers_format WAVE_NUMBERS_FORMAT
-                        The name to use for the sample ID attribute, the following placeholders are available: {WAVE}|{INDEX}
+                        The format to use for the spectral data columns, the following placeholders are available: {WAVE}|{INDEX}
                         (default: {WAVE})
 ```